Editor’s Note: This post was originally published in November 2017 and has been updated for accuracy and comprehensiveness.

-The last several weeks have been difficult; across the world, numerous instances of natural disasters, violence and struggle have occurred.
-As a species, we’re more connected to a planet’s worth of news than we ever have been before.
+In our connected world, it can seem as if news of natural disasters, violence and suffering bombards us from every direction.
+We’re more connected to a planet’s worth of news than we ever have been before.
 Combine that with dealing with the trauma of breast cancer as a young adult, and the effect can be overwhelming.
-If you’ve been feeling overcome by watching these events unfolding in the news, know that you’re not alone.
+If you’ve been feeling overcome by our 24/7 news cycle, know that news-related stress is a serious issue and you’re not alone.

 Hearing or watching the news can cause its own form of trauma

 The US Department of Veterans Affairs National Center for PTSD reports that too much trauma-related news can have a negative impact on individuals.
-This could range from coverage of an event like September 11, 2001 to natural disasters, a multitude of which we have been a witness these past couple of months.
+This could range from coverage of an event like political news to natural disasters, a multitude of which we have been a witness these past couple of months.

 You may be thinking, “That sounds great…But how?”
 We get it; it can be hard to avoid the news.
 Here are three tips for coping when the news becomes upsetting.